-Constricting snakes, commonly referred to as "boids" (members of the the taxonomic family Boidae), are a diverse group of snakes.
-There are several varieties that are popular as pets and while some may be fine for beginner snake owners, several are not.
+Constricting snakes, commonly referred to as "boids" (members of the taxonomic family Boidae), are a diverse group of snakes.
+Several varieties are popular as pets and while some may be fine for beginner snake owners, several are not.

 - Names: Ball python (Python regius) Red-tailed python or boa constrictor (Boa constrictor imperator or Boa constrictor constrictor); Burmese python (Python bivittatus) Reticulated python (Python reticulatus) and others

 - Size: Between 15 and 20 feet long (or more) and weighing around 200 pounds

 - Lifespan: Depending on the breed, can live up to 50 years